igorski/bitmappery/README.md

 All interactions that work across layers (viewport panning, layer selection by clicking on non-transparent pixels and drawing of selections) is handled by a single top level sprite that covers the entire zCanvas area.
-This sprite is _/src/rendering/canvas-elements/interaction-pane.js_.
+This sprite is `src/rendering/canvas-elements/interaction-pane.ts`.

-Interactions that start/end from _outside the canvas_ (for instance the opening/closing of a selection or the drawing of a brush stroke outside of the canvas area) are handled by _document-canvas.vue_ where the global DOM coordinates are translated to coordinates relative to the canvas document before being forwarded to the zCanvas event handler.
+Interactions that start/end from _outside the canvas_ (for instance the opening/closing of a selection or the drawing of a brush stroke outside of the canvas area) are handled by `document-canvas.vue` where the global DOM coordinates are translated to coordinates relative to the canvas document before being forwarded to the zCanvas event handler.
 See "Rendering concepts" below for more details on screen-to-document coordinates.

-Rendering of transformations, text and effects is an asynchronous operation handled by _/src/services/render-service.js_.
+Rendering of transformations, text and effects is an asynchronous operation handled by `src/services/render-service.ts`.
 The purpose of this service is to perform and cache repeated operations and eventually maintain the source bitmap represented by the LayerSprite.
 The LayerSprite invokes the rendering service whenever Layer content changes and manages its own cache.